 Those two numbers obviously depends on games.
-Let's take a look at "first-string goalies" over the years, and see who has made the most saves in 60 minutes of work in a given year.
+Let's take a look at "first-string goalies" over the years, and see who has made the most saves per 60 minutes of work in a given year.
 Vinc didn't even make the top 10 all-time here, checking in at 40.8:

 Goalie - Year - Saves - Minutes - S/60M

 Anthony Cosmo - 2017 - 437 - 583 - 45.0

 Matt Disher - 2000 - 381 - 523 - 43.7